 Rudbeckia, Prairie Sun

 We love these cheerful flowers.
-Strong plants keep producing flowers much of the season.
+Strong plants keep producing flowers right into late fall.
 4–6" blooms have golden petals with primrose tips surrounding a green center.
 Ht.
 28–32"

 Snap Dragon, Lion's Mouth Mix